Bertodemus/jot/README.md

 ![logo](./public/assets/images/Jot.png)
 # Jot /jät/ it down!

 Jot is a small application that allows you to write, save, and delete notes.
-It keeps perisistent notes, which makes the information available to you when needed.
+It keeps persistent notes, which makes the information available to you when needed.

 ## Table of Contents